myne145/QuickParkourCheckpointCreator/README.md

-# Quick Parkour Checkpoint creator
+# Quick Parkour Checkpoint Creator

 A Paper plugin, that automates setting up Parkour course checkpoints, with holograms above them, like this one: